Men, emotional labor is your problem, too

 GH: I think it went back and forth for a while.
 It’s been a process, and now I feel like our conversations are really productive.
 In the moment, it’s never going to be an easy conversation for either of us.
 I think what really helped us was that we were not talking about who was doing what wrong, we were talking about how our culture has shaped these gender roles that we were falling into.
 When we take the personal attack out of the question, it was a lot easier to examine our internal biases.

 For my husband, he didn’t realize I was doing this work.
-When we did realize, he assumed that I was just naturally better at it, that asking for help is not work and that I’m hard-wired for this type of work.
+When we did realize, he assumed that I was just naturally better at it, that asking for help is not work, and that I’m hard wired for this type of work.
 In the same way, I fell for the same biases that I was naturally superior.
 It was a source of pride for me to be doing it all.
-I think a lot of women take pride in that and it’s a mentality that they have deep down that is difficult to shake.
+I think a lot of women take pride in that, and it’s a mentality that they have deep down that is difficult to shake.

-FC: How do men benefit from taking on emotional labor and how do they get to a point where they see those benefits?
+FC: How do men benefit from taking on emotional labor, and how do they get to a point where they see those benefits?

 GH: Men will see the benefits when they take it on.
 For my husband, there were parts of his life that he wasn’t fully present for, both with our children and his work in our house.
-Taking on emotional labor brings makes him more fully present in his whole life rather than having his whole focus be on work.
+Taking on emotional labor brings him more fully present in his whole life rather than having his whole focus be on work.

-FC: How does emotional labor manifests in the workplace?
+FC: How does emotional labor manifest itself in the workplace?

 GH: It’s the same components, it’s the same managerial tasks that you do to make everyone comfortable, activities like planning office parties, and bringing donuts to meetings.
-There’s also the emotional component that we do to keep people comfortable, like women making themselves smaller and making themselves more palatable for their peers.
+There’s also the emotional component that we do to keep people comfortable, like women making themselves smaller and more palatable for their peers.

 FC: What’s an appropriate way for women to bring up the topic of emotional labor in the workplace?

 GH: I think you can still bring it up and make your needs known and set boundaries.
 It is harder for women because setting boundaries is seen as cold and off-putting.
 But you can say things like, “I can’t do this every single time.
-I have work to catch-up on, how about we rearrange it like this?”
+I have work to catch up on, how about we rearrange it like this?”

 FC: How do men benefit from taking on emotional labor in the workplace?

-GH: Emotional labor draws in empathy and caring about others, and I think that those skill sets make really good leadership skills.
+GH: Emotional labor draws on empathy and caring about others, and those make really good leadership skills.
 This is why women make really great leaders, especially in grassroots activism.
-I think that it will help men in the workplace to connect with their peers.
+It will help men in the workplace to connect with their peers.
 I don’t think that there is a downside to men taking on emotional labor in the workplace at all.

 FC: It seems that women and men need to have the conversations, and men who let the women in their lives pick up an unfair share of emotional labor need to examine themselves and change that.
 What can women do when the men in their lives are resistant to changing?

 GH: I think the easiest place to start is by setting boundaries.
-I think that’s what we have most control over.
+That’s what we have most control over.
 Changing other people isn’t something we can do.
-Our partners isn’t going to change unless they want to.
-The best thing we can do is assess the emotional labor work we are doing and determine what we’re willing and not willing to do.
+Our partners aren’t going to change unless they want to.
+The best thing we can do is assess the emotional labor we are doing and determine what we’re willing and not willing to do.

 FC: What are your thoughts on how we make progress from here?

-GH: I have a lot hope for progress.
+GH: I have a lot of hope for progress.
 I’ve talked to so many women while writing this book and saw my own relationship go through a lot of changes.

-I was surprised with how many different people identified with emotional labor even though their lives were incredibly different to my own.
-It really shook things up for me to look at all the research and realized that I wasn’t naturally better at emotional labor.
+I was surprised by how many different people identified with emotional labor, even though their lives were incredibly different to my own.
+It really shook things up for me to look at all the research and realize that I wasn’t naturally better at emotional labor.
 It’s a learned skill rather than an innate one.

 It’s going to take some time.
 But I think because we now have a language for emotional labor, progress can happen much quicker than what would have been possible 20 to 30 years ago.
-I think the #metoo movement is waking us up to this problem, and while I think we have a long way to go, men are finally open to having these conversations.
-I think we are on the verge of change.
+The #MeToo movement is waking us up to this problem, and while we have a long way to go, men are finally open to having these conversations.
+We are on the verge of change.